wustl-oncology/immuno_gcp_wdl_local/README.md

 ### Once the workflow is done and results retrieved, destroy the Cromwell VM on GCP to avoid wasting resources

+Use the following commmand to destroy the Cromwell VM.

 ```bash
 gcloud compute instances delete $GCS_INSTANCE_NAME
 ```

+You can empty the cloud bucket either in the Web Console or using commands like `gsutil rm -r $GCS_BUCKET_PATH/folder-name`.

+Finally, you should perform a survey of Cloud Storage and Compute Engine sections in the Google Cloud Web Console to make sure everything has been cleaned up successfully..